BISC-Std-VII-Boys/Main-group-description-details/README.md

 Nobody can disadmin or remove members without the permission of the main Tameem, Tawseef, or Saif.
 Additionally, nobody can disadmin the main admins; otherwise, punishments or penalties will be given.

-Disclaimer: The main admins (Saif, Tawseef, Tameem, and Rownak) can decide when to give warnings and how many warnings to give before the violator starts to lose a portion of their rights.
+Disclaimer: Saif, Tawseef, Tameem, and Rownak can decide when to give warnings and how many warnings to give before the violator starts to lose a portion of their rights.
 Admins can also decide when to issue penalizations, but the penalizations must follow this order:

 First Violation: Warning